 Availability is bountiful of food calls for some celebration without second thoughts.
 Good yield, cattle, and Earth, the mother Goddess are revered deeply during the festival.
 Bihu Magh is a joyride for all those who love feasting, festivals, and celebrations.

 When it is celebrated – 15th January

 How it is celebrated – The day of Magh Bihu starts early with people cleaning their houses and wearing new attires.
 Useless pieces of stuff are thrown in the fire made from cow dung cakes.
 This epitomizes a new beginning.

 Many people pay homage to Lord Indra, who according to Hindu mythology is “God of rains and clouds”.
 He is worshipped for good rains in the following months so that a good harvest is obtained.
 Also, the natives make temporary huts from firewood and clay straw known as Mejis.
 Temporary makeshift accommodation is known as “belaghar” is also created around the Mejis.
 Families stay in the “belaghar” and stay awake all night to protect the Mejis.

 Cultural programs and community feasts are observed throughout the night.
 People move out of their “belaghars” in the morning and after taking a bath in the river, burn their Mejis.
 The burnt pieces of Mejis are collected and sprinkled into fields, in order to get a good yield.

 So many popular festivals in India in winter call for a big celebration throughout the season and cherish the time differently.

-Above mentioned blog describes some of the most popular winter festivals in India in winters.
+The above-mentioned blog describes some of the most popular winter festivals in India in winter.
 Explore these enthralling fairs and festivals in India that are celebrated with joy.